DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 - Generating ready-to-run Diagram code based on a description.
 - Exploring [Editor](/guides/diagram_editor/initialization/) configuration options, toolbar controls, and event handling.
 - Checking [export](/guides/data_export/) options and understanding how to produce PDF or PNG output.
-- Configuring auto-layout options for org chart and hierarchical diagram arrangements using the [diagram configuration](/guides/diagram/configuration/).
+- Configuring auto-layout options for default-mode diagrams using the [diagram configuration](/guides/diagram/configuration/).
 - Loading diagram data and serializing it back with the available [data methods](/guides/loading_data/).
 - Handling [Diagram and Editor events](/guides/event_handling/) to respond to user interactions.
 - Exploring [TypeScript support](/guides/using_typescript/) and framework integration for React, Vue, Angular and Svelte.